hit9/bt.cc/README.md

 ## Features

-**Suitable for: multiple entities sharing a single set of behaviors**.

 1. Nodes store no data states, behaviors and data are separated.

+   **Suitable for: multiple entities sharing a same set of behaviors**.

 2. Builds a behavior tree in tree structure codes, concise and expressive, and supports to extend the builder.
-3. Built-in multiple decorators, and supports custom decoration nodes,
+3. Built-in multiple decorators, and supports custom decorator definition.
 4. Supports composite nodes with priority child nodes, stateful compositors, and random selector.